hushon/BigDataEssentials/README.md

 # Big Data Analysis with Spark

 ## Introduction

-In this repository you will find common algorithms used in big data analytics.
+This repo demonstrates common big data analytics algorithms in python.
 The examples refer to the problems in Stanford's CS246 course.
-Codes are written in Python, and some utilize Apache Spark API to leverage parallelism in the workloads.
+Some codes require Apache Spark API to leverage MapReduce style of workload parallelism.

 ## Requirements

 - Python 2.7
 - Apache Spark 3.6
 - NumPy
 - Pandas

 ## Algorithms